kondrak/vkQuake2/README.md

 ```
 sudo apt install make gcc g++ mesa-common-dev libglu1-mesa-dev libxxf86dga-dev libxxf86vm-dev libasound2-dev libx11-dev libxcb1-dev
 ```
 - Install the [Vulkan SDK](https://vulkan.lunarg.com/) - the easiest way is to use [LunarG Ubuntu Packages](https://vulkan.lunarg.com/sdk/home#linux) - just follow the instructions and there will be no additional steps required.
-If you decide to install the SDK manually, make sure that proper environment variables are set afterwards by adding the following section to your `.bashrc` file:
+If you decide for a manual installation, make sure that proper environment variables are set afterwards by adding the following section to your `.bashrc` file (replace SDK version and location with the ones corresponding to your system):
 ```
 export VULKAN_SDK=/home/user/VulkanSDK/1.1.92.1/x86_64
 export PATH=$VULKAN_SDK/bin:$PATH